-The high quality dark brown presentation box shown in the photographs is included.
+The presentation box shown in the photographs is included in the sale.

 If you would like to pay by bank transfer we will be pleased to assist you with this and pass on a 3% saving to you.
 Paying by bank transfer for a 3% saving will not affect your 12 months warranty.
 Similarly, if you wish to pay by International SWIFT or Bank Wire Transfer we will provide you with our BIC / Swift number and our IBAN number.

 Please check the import duties and any taxes your government may apply, these are different for each country and unfortunately out of our control.

 We understand there may be some ‘loopholes’ that may help you avoid these charges, however attempting to use these could impact our ongoing ability to serve our growing international customer base.